 How Did The Delaware Chicken Came To Be?

-Initially referred to as the Indian River Chicken, the Delaware chicken breed was created from crossing the Plymouth Rock with New Hampshire.
+Initially referred to as the Indian River Chicken, the Delaware chicken breed was created from crossing Plymouth Rock with New Hampshire.
 However, it had some flaws.
-In Delaware in the United States, a Mr. George Ellis decided to refine this breed and renamed it, Delaware.
+In Delaware in the United States, Mr. George Ellis decided to refine this breed and renamed it, Delaware.

 This program happened in the 1940s, and ever since then, the Delaware chicken has been known in the poultry world.
 The American Poultry Association Standard of Perfection recognized this breed in 1952.

 Even though it isn’t precisely documented why Mr. Ellis worked to refine this chicken breed, studies show that he did that to increase the number of broilers in his hatchery.
-However, the breed became popular in farms and hatcheries who dealt with broilers for quite some time until the Cornish Cross came into existence.
+However, the breed became popular in farms and hatcheries that dealt with broilers for quite some time until the Cornish Cross came into existence.

 As a result, Delawares began to wane in popularity while the Cornish Cross took over the poultry industry.
 However, some enthusiasts started raising the Delaware chicken again years ago because it is a dual-purpose chicken.